As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

-Cleaning your body to keep it only mildly smelly takes a little more work than when you were a land dweller.
-Here are a couple of things to minimize water usage when showering on a boat.
+Cleaning your body, even to ensure it’s only mildly smelly, takes a little more work than when you were a land dweller.
+Here are four things you can do to minimize water usage when showering on a boat.

 4 Tips to Shower with Less Water